sionleroux/vimrc/README.md

 you.
 You will probably want to read through the `vimrc` file and change it a bit to suit your needs and possibly add/remove some plug-ins depending on what you use vim for.
-I also accept **no responsibility** if you install this on your system and anything gets damaged in any way,
+I also accept **no responsibility** if you install this on your system and anything gets damaged in any way.